5G-I3/IEEE-Access-6LoWPAN-2021/README.md

 ## Repository structure

 ### [RIOT/][RIOT]
-The explicit RIOT version is included as a submodule in this repository ([RIOT]).
+The explicit RIOT version is included as a sub-module in this repository ([RIOT]).
 It is based on the [2021.04 release][2021.04] of RIOT but also contains all relevant changes to conduct the experiments.
 The PRs these changes came from are documented within the git history and the history can be recreated